estebansolo/python30/docs/13_dunder_methods.md

 "Everything in Python is an object."
 You've probably heard this before, that's because it is, every data type we use is an object that has been enriched to increase its performance.

-Dunder methods, or magic methods, are methods that we can define in our classes to give them more functionality than they have.
+Dunder methods, or magic methods, are methods we can define in our classes to give them more functionality than they have.
 These methods allow us to simulate the behavior of different data types from those we can find in the language.

 The name dunder methods come from double underscores as a prefix and suffix of the method, e.g. `__init__`.